kalkih/mini-media-player/README.md

 ## Getting errors?
 Make sure you have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.

+Make sure you have the latest version of the code.

 ## Inspiration
 - [@ciotlosm](https://github.com/ciotlosm) - [custom-lovelace](https://github.com/ciotlosm/custom-lovelace)